Claiming a newborn on your taxes

 If you are married, having a child will not generally affect your filing status.

-One of the best known tax breaks for parents is the Child Tax Credit.
-A taxpayer with a new baby may claim the child tax credit, which lowers their tax bill by up to $1,000 per qualifying child if the taxpayer’s income is not too high.
-We know children are known to be expensive, and paying less in taxes means better diapers or nicer toys for your little one.
+One of the best-known tax breaks for parents is the Child Tax Credit.
+A taxpayer with a new baby may claim the child tax credit, which lowers their tax bill by up to $2,000 per qualifying child if the taxpayer’s income is not too high.
+In some cases, the credit may even exceed your taxes, allowing you to get extra money back as a refund.
+Everyone knows children can be expensive and paying less in taxes means better diapers or nicer toys for your little one.

 If you paid someone to care for your child while you worked – like a daycare center – you may be able to claim the Child and Dependent Care Credit on your federal income tax return.
 It’s based on your amount of earned income and can be up to 35% of your qualifying child care expenses, up to a max expense of $3,000 for one child, and up to a max expense of $6,000 for two or more children.